2013-2014 Undergraduate Award Recipients

 Kean Award—to the graduating senior judged to be the outstanding English major:

-- Third Place: "Folk Medicine" by Bailey Spencer (Fall Stylus)
+- First Place: Bailey Spencer, "Calumet Strike” (Fall Stylus)

 McCarthy Prize—for best piece of creative writing by a junior or senior:

 - Second Place: Zachary Frank, "The Actor" (fiction)

 - Third Place: Christine Zhao, "Shanghai, China, 2004," and "Beijing, China, 1960," (creative nonfiction)